What is this medication for?

 - Place the tablet on your tongue.
 You may take it with or without water.
 Take the tablet as soon as possible once the foil has been peeled open.

-- This medication needs to be taken regularly for a few weeks before you feel its full benefits.
+- Mirtazapine needs to be taken regularly for a few weeks before you can feel its full benefits.
 You should not stop taking this medication even if you do not feel better at the beginning.
 Continue to take this medication even after you feel better to prevent your symptoms from returning.

 - Do check with your doctor on how long you will have to be on this medication.

-- Do not stop taking your medication without checking with your healthcare professional.
-You may experience unpleasant effects such as dizziness, headache, difficulty sleeping, irritability, and nausea if you suddenly stop taking the medication on your own.
+- You may experience unpleasant effects such as dizziness, headache, difficulty sleeping, irritability, and nausea if you suddenly stop taking the medication on your own.

 Inform your healthcare professional if: